browserengineering/book/book/intro.md

 The book then moves on to details and advanced features that flesh out the architecture of a real browser’s rendering engine, based on my experiences with Chrome.
-After finishing the book, you should be able to dig into the source code of Chrome or another browser, and understand it without too much trouble.
+After finishing the book, you should be able to dig into the source code of Chromium, Gecko, or WebKit, and understand it without too much trouble.

 I hope the book lets you appreciate a browser's depth, complexity, and power.
 I hope the book passes along its beauty---its clever algorithms and data